-The U.S. Army Corps of Engineers (USACE), New England District is conducting the Coastal Storm Risk Management (CSRM) Feasibility Study for the Rhode Island Coastline (RIC) study and prepared this Integrated Feasibility Report and Environmental Assessment (IFR/EA).
-This IFR/EA documents the study process and identifies a Recommended Plan.
-This plan would address flood risk associated with coastal storms "along the shoreline and coastal tributaries of southeastern Rhode Island from Narragansett Bay to the Massachusetts border" (Figure 1-1).
+The U.S. Army Corps of Engineers (USACE), New England District is conducting the Coastal Storm Risk Management (CSRM) Feasibility Study for the Rhode Island Coastline (RIC study) and prepared this Integrated Feasibility Report and Environmental Assessment (IFR/EA).
+This IFR/EA documents the study process and identifies a Tentatively Selected Plan (TSP).
+This plan would address flood risk "along the shoreline and coastal tributaries of southeastern Rhode Island from Narragansett Bay to the Massachusetts border" (Figure 1-1).

-Figure 1-1: Study area
+Figure 1-1: Project area

 The Non-Federal Sponsor (NFS) for this study is the state of Rhode Island, Coastal Resource Management Council (RICRMC).
-On March 28, 2019, the USACE and the RICRMC executed a Feasibility Cost Sharing Agreement (FCSA).
+On March 28, 2019, the USACE and the RICRMC executed a Feasibility Study Agreement (FCSA).
 The feasibility study was performed with a project cost share of 50 percent Federal funding and 50 percent contributed by the NFS.